 Much like colds, ear infections are caused by viruses and bacteria – not pools.
 Because babies and young children have smaller eustachian tubes, they tend to get more ear infections.
 These aren’t caused by wet conditions but are usually the result of a cold which has travelled up into the middle ear.
 When water gets trapped in the ear canal, it can lead to an easily treated condition called “Swimmers Ear.”
 Swimmers Ear can occur in all seasons, not just winter.
 If your child is prone to this condition, there are a range of barriers such as earplugs, ear bands and swim caps that can help keep their ears dry and clean whilst they continue swimming in our classes.

-Myth 4: My child will pick it back up in summer
+Myth 4: My child will pick it back up in the summer

-To instill a lifelong love of swimming and give your kids the experience they need to be water-wise, sticking to lessons in all seasons is paramount.
+To instil a lifelong love of swimming and give your kids the experience they need to be water-wise, sticking to lessons in all seasons is paramount.

 Myth 5: Swimming is a summer sport